$ docker compose COMMAND

 COMPOSE_FILE environment variable is equivalent to passing the

-COMPOSE_PROFILES environment variable for to the
+COMPOSE_PROFILES environment variable is equivalent to the

 ||Control when to print ANSI control characters ("never"|"always"|"auto")|